ildar-shaimordanov/q-as-kubectl/README.md

 ### `Q_DEBUG`

 Any non-empty value means to show the command, not to execute.
 It is internally used variable.
 You don't need to set it explicitly.
 Instead, use `qq`.

+### `Q_PUT_NAME_FIRST_THEN_OPTIONS`

+Options are allowed before kubectl builtin commands only.
+In the cases when the options precede a plugin name, they are immediately declined with error.

+If this variable is set to any non-empty value, you can change the final order of kubectl arguments.

+The following example will produce an error:

+    q prod foo --bar
+    kubectl --context=prod-ctx foo --bar

+Whereas the next one allows you to reorder arguments:

+    Q_PUT_NAME_FIRST_THEN_OPTIONS=1
+    q prod foo --bar
+    kubectl foo --context=prod-ctx --bar

+**NOTE**: This feature is experimental and doesn't guarantee that some plugin will support deck and squad options.

 # SEE ALSO